 Died 19th September 1966, address 1 Wharf Lane, Radcliffe on Trent, age 71

-Walter Reginald Houseley 6, was living at Orston Grange, Notts. with his father Frederick 48, a farmer, mother Sarah 40, (maiden name Hoyte), brothers Edwin Evelyn (known as Evelyn) 18, a schoolteacher, Cyril 17, a farm worker, Wilfred 2 and sisters, Lucy 13, and Margaret 11.
+Age 6, living at Orston Grange, Notts with his father Frederick 48, a farmer, mother Sarah 40, (née Hoyte), brothers Edwin Evelyn (known as Evelyn) 18, a schoolteacher, Cyril 17, a farm worker, Wilfred 2 and sisters, Lucy 13, and Margaret 11.

-In the 1911 Census his name is given as Reginald.
-He was living at Hampden Villa, Lorne Grove, Radcliffe on Trent and was a fifteen year old railway clerk at Basford station.
-His father Frederick is described as an unemployed schoolmaster.
-The household also comprised his mother Sarah, his sister Lucy, 23, a schoolmistress at Skendlby, sister Margaret, 21, a schoolmistress at Holme Pierrepont, and brothers Frederick, 30, a butcher with his own shop in Granby and Wilfred, 12, at school.
-Another brother, Edward Evelyn, 28, a schoolmaster at Wandsworth Tech. has been crossed off the census.
-Hampden Villas had seven rooms.
-The census shows that Frederick and Sarah Houseley had been married for 34 years and had had eight children, one of whom had died.
+Age fifteen, name given as Reginald, a railway clerk at Basford station, living at Hampden Villa, Lorne Grove, Radcliffe on Trent, a house with seven rooms.
+He was living with his father Frederick, an unemployed schoolmaster, his mother Sarah, sisters Lucy, twenty-three, a schoolmistress at Skegby Margaret, twenty-one, a schoolmistress at Holme Pierrepont, and brothers Frederick, thirty, a butcher with his own shop in Granby and Wilfred, twelve, at school.
+Another brother, Edward Evelyn, twenty-eight, a schoolmaster at Wandsworth Tech has been crossed off the census.
+Frederick and Sarah Houseley had been married for 34 years and had eight children, one of whom had died.

 Red Cross records for Walter Reginald Houseley show that he was an orderly from 13.2.17 to 30.1.19 working with the Friends Ambulance Unit.
 Certificate number 11927.